At my graduation from AFI, 1993

 I never heard or saw my mother as triumphant and elated as in this moment, penetrated by the man to whom she had pimped me out, so she could steal him back from me.

-The ultimate goal for this little girl would have been to be loved properly by both parents, and restore their unity.
+The ultimate goal for this little girl would have been to be loved properly by both parents, which would mean that the couple’s unity would be restored.
+That would be the perfect, ideal family.

-Instead her mother died one month before her sixth birthday.
-Whatever feelings she harbored towards her mother, who undoubtedly did not love her very much, there would have been no way for that little girl to ever get past the shame and guilt of the abuse.
+Instead my grandmother died one month before my mother’s sixth birthday.
+Whatever feelings the little girl harbored towards her mother, who undoubtedly did not love her very much, there would have been no way for that girl to ever get past the shame and guilt that the sexual abuse would have heaped on her.
+Once the mother died, her confused feelings of jealousy, rivalry, anger over not having been protected and not loved properly, must have been forever buried.
+All that was left towards her mother was an idealized image of a distant woman.

-My mother continued to display the same patterns as she had in my childhood.
-The only difference was that in my adulthood I was not associated with any gangsters.
-She was charming to my friends, insisting I invite them to her place and spoiling them with hors-d’oeuvres and bubbly wine.
+My mother continued to display the same patterns throughout her life.
+In my young adult years she charmed my friends, especially the males, insisting I invite them over to her place and spoiling them with hors-d’oeuvres and bubbly wine.

 I lost friends who knew my mother.
-Having spent time with her, having been at the receiving end of her pleasantries and nurtured by her appetizers and desserts, they could not believe that she would have done what she did.
-She had a childlike quality, that made her seem extremely innocent.
+Having been at the receiving end of her flattery and pleasantries, mellowed by the Prosecco, nurtured by her appetizers and desserts, they could not believe that she would have done what she did to me.
+Her childlike enthusiasm and her eagerness to please them made her seem extremely innocent.

 It is always difficult to have known someone who turns out to be a psychopath and you had no idea.
 Psychopaths function.
 Psychopaths can be very intelligent and charming.
 Once they have you in their grip, it is hard to come to terms with their dark side unless you’ve felt the effects of their dark actions.